marmelab/react-admin/docs/Inputs.md

 ```

 **Tip**: MUI's `<TextField>` component already includes a label, so you don't need to use `<Labeled>` in this case.

+**Tip**: Notice that we have added `defaultValue: ''` as one of the `useController` params.
+This is a good practice to avoid getting console warnings about controlled/uncontrolled components, that may arise if the value of `record.lat` or `record.lng` is `undefined` or `null`.

 `useController()` returns three values: `field`, `fieldState`, and `formState`.
 To learn more about these props, please refer to the [useController](https://react-hook-form.com/api/usecontroller) hook documentation.